TtheBC01/Cloud-in-a-Box/README.md

 ```
 ### Remote Access for the IDE

-Use the docker-compose file to spin up a 2-service stack consisting of the browser-ide container and a
+Use the docker-compose file to spin up a 2-service stack consisting of the browser-ide container and an
 argo tunnel:

 ```